Ruth Rendell

 How many books has Ruth Rendell written?

-Ruth Rendell has written 87 books.
-25 books in the Inspector Wexford Series, 1 book in the Inspector Wexford Collections Series, 43 Standalone Novels, 15 Standalone Novels, 5 Short Stories/Novellas, 10 books in the Short Story Collections, 1 book in the Children's Books, 2 books in the Non-Fiction Books.
+Ruth Rendell has written 88 books excluding contributions to anthologies.
+25 books in the Inspector Wexford Series, 1 book in the Inspector Wexford Collections Series, 43 Standalone Novels, 15 Standalone Novels, 5 Short Stories/Novellas, 11 books in the Short Story Collections, 1 book in the Children's Books, 2 books in the Non-Fiction Books.